 She groaned and massaged her temples, barely coping with the increased decibel level her friends brought to the already noisy restaurant.

-Becky stepped free of Melissa’s embrace and noticed Naomi hanging back.
+Andrea stepped free of Melissa’s embrace and noticed Naomi hanging back.
 She strolled over wearing a knowing smile and flicked up Naomi’s dark glasses to get a look at her eyes.